cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

 message Board {
   repeated PlayerInfo playerInfo = 1 [(gogoproto.nullable) = false];
 }
 ```

 <HighlightBox type="note">

-You will also have to modify the `x/leaderboard/genesis.go`.
+After re-compilation, you will also have to modify the `x/leaderboard/genesis.go`.
 In it, look for:

 ```go
 // Set if defined